Divyaanshmertia/PDF-Utility/README.md

-This repository contains codebase for each VM made during the assignment-1 of Virtualization and cloud computing
+This repository contains the codebase for each VM made during assignment 1 of Virtualization and cloud computing.
+Refer to the pdf for detailed instructions.